Blexyel/simplehud/README.md

 There's not really anything else to say, except for that you can toggle everything in the config (modmenu required to access config screen)

+> [!WARNING]
+> The HUD will NOT work in a development environment on fabric, due to me using java reflection for 1.21.x compat and dev-env using different mappings
+>
+> If you know a fix for this, please propose it as a PR

 ##### Contributing
 If you are doing development on this mod and you plan to PR at some point, please make sure to test your changes fully before submitting a PR.